 Three times in this verse God tells the prophet to not be afraid of the rebellious people.
 Even though he is surrounded by the disobedient, God has assured him that He is in control and so there is no need to fear any man.
 The same can be said for us as we serve the Lord and face opposition.

-You must speak my words to them, whether they listen or fail to listen, for they are rebellious.
+You are to speak my words to them, whether they listen or not, for they are very rebellious.

 God repeats the call to speak no matter what the outcome.
 Two is the number of legal witnesses throughout the Bible and when God repeats something it is of great importance.